-But before we go any deeper into the data, there are some tidbits of information we know about the data and let’s recap that here:
+Before going any deeper into the data, however, there are some tidbits of information you know about the data, so we will summarize them here:

-Reliability, Risk and “x” are integers
+Reliability, Risk, and x are integers.

-IP, Type, Country, Locale and Coords are character strings
+IP, Type, Country, Locale, and Coords are character strings.

-The IP address is stored in the dotted-quad notation, not hostnames or decimal format
+The IP address is stored in the dotted-quad notation, not in hostnames or decimal format.

-Each record is associated with a unique IP address, so there are 258,626 IP addresses (in this download)
+Each record is associated with a unique IP address, so there are 258,626 IP addresses (in this download).

-Each IP address has been pre-geo-located into the latitude and longitude pair in the Coords field, but they are in a single field separated by a comma.
-We will have to parse that further if we want to use that field.
+Each IP address has been geo-located into the latitude and longitude pair in the Coords field, but they are in a single field separated by a comma.
+You will have to parse that further if you want to use that field.

-When we have quantitative variables (which is a fancy way to say “numbers representing a quantity”), a good first exploratory step is to look at the basic descriptive statistics on the variables.
-These are comprised of:
+When you have quantitative variables (which is a fancy way to say “numbers representing a quantity”), a good first exploratory step is to look at the basic descriptive statistics on the variables.
+These are comprised of the following:

-Minimum and maximum values; taking the difference of these will give us the range (range = max - min)
+Minimum and maximum values; taking the difference of these will give you the range (range = max - min)

 Median (the value at the middle of the data set)